 Misconception about planet’s domination

 So what is true AI and is it really safe for humanity?
-Those questions will be answered in the remaining parts of this article (to be posted after a few days).
+Those questions will be answered in the remaining parts of this article.